HGieselmann/HugoCreativeCoding/content/docs/09_DelegatesAndEvents.md

 {{</highlight>}}

 #### Static events
 While all of this is fine, it’s also a lot of stuff to take care of.
 So let’s look into simplifications, now that you know the full version of it.
-The easiest simplification is to make your event `static`.
+The easiest simplification is to make your event `static`.<br>
 This allows us to not create an object Reference in the receiver first.
 You can just subscribe to the event calling the class like this:
 {{<highlight c>}}
 Sender.buttonPressed += OnButtonPressed;
 {{</highlight>}}

 #### Actions
 We can even go further and reduce the delegate creation and event creation into one line.
-To do this we first need to import the System namespace. `using System;`
+To do this we first need to import the System namespace. `using System;`<br>
 Then we need to change the way we declare our delegate:
 {{<highlight c>}}
 public static Action buttonPressed;